scottys88/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 - Configure an Amazon S3 Bucket to enable MFA
 - Edit or delete Amazon S3 bucket policy that includes a invalid VPC or VPC endpoint ID
 - SignUp to GovCloud

+## IAM Access Analyser

+- Find out with resources are shared externally
+  - S3
+  - IAM Roles
+  - KMS Keys
+  - Lambda
+  - SQS Queues
+  - Secrets Manager Service

+- Define **Zone of trust** = AWS Account or AWS Organisation
+- ANything outsode of zone of trusts => is flagged as a "finding"

 ## Summary